paladin-t/my_basic/README.md

 ## Compatibility

 It fits well on a large scale of Workstation, PC, Tablet, Pad, Mobile Phone, PDA, Video Game Console, Raspberry Pi, Intel Edison, Arduino and even MCU; totally portable to Windows, macOS, Unix, Linux, iOS, Android, RTOS, etc.

+May be used as an alternative of something like Lua.

 **For Arduino**